KevinStirling/scorebug.sh/README.md

 > This project is in the early phase of development.
 Bugs are expected, and the issues are open for submission :)

 # Features
 Right now only a very basic command `scorebug` is available.
-This will give you all games scheduled for the current day.
+Running this command in your terminal will give you all games scheduled for the current day.

 # Installaion